protontypes/open-sustainable-technology/README.md

 - [System Advisor Model](https://github.com/NREL/SAM) - A simulation program for electricity generation projects.
 It has models for different kinds of renewable energy systems and financial models for residential, commercial, and utility-scale projects.
 - [openTEPES](https://github.com/IIT-EnergySystemModels/openTEPES) - Determines the investment plans of new facilities (generators, ESS and lines) for supplying the forecasted demand at minimum cost.
 - [PowerGenome](https://github.com/PowerGenome/PowerGenome) - A tool to quickly and easily create inputs for power systems models.
-- [load_forecasting](https://github.com/pyaf/load_forecasting) - Load forcasting on Delhi area electric power load using ARIMA, RNN, LSTM and GRU models.
+- [load_forecasting](https://github.com/pyaf/load_forecasting) - Load forecasting on Delhi area electric power load using ARIMA, RNN, LSTM and GRU models.
 - [REopt_Lite_API](https://github.com/NREL/REopt_Lite_API) - Offers a subset of features from NREL's more comprehensive REopt model.
 Both models provide concurrent, multiple technology integration and optimization capabilities to help organizations meet their cost savings and energy performance goals.
 - [pandapower](http://www.pandapower.org/) - An easy to use open source tool for power system modeling, analysis and optimization with a high degree of automation.
 - [urbs](https://github.com/tum-ens/urbs) - A linear optimization model for distributed energy systems.